rabgc/rabgc.github.io/_posts/2015-07-26-rick-bennett--summer-successes.md

 ---
 layout: post
-title: "Rick Bennett, contemplating the universe"
+title: "Contemplating the universe in Rome"
 date: 2015-07-26
 ---